-A native New Orleanian, Karen Carter Peterson has spent the past 20 years in service to the people of New Orleans and Louisiana both as a legislator and civic leader.
+A native New Orleanian, Karen Carter Peterson has spent over the past 20 years in service to the people of New Orleans and Louisiana both as a legislator and civic leader.

 Karen Carter Peterson grew up in the Central City neighborhood with her mother Gigi Carter, her father Ken Carter, and two sisters Eileen and Tara.
 Married for over 50 years, Karen’s parents worked hard to teach their children the values of hard work, respect, humility, and the importance of public service.
 Her late father, Kenneth M. Carter, was a trailblazer – becoming one of the first African-Americans to integrate Loyola University’s undergraduate program in 1962.
 After graduating law school and becoming a successful trial attorney, he became the first African-American president of the Louisiana Trial Lawyers Association; Mr. Carter had a long successful career in law, business, and politics.
 He was the first African-American elected assessor in the state of Louisiana, founder of the Black Organization of Leadership Development, and a lead attorney in the landmark legal trial against the tobacco industry.
 Karen’s mother, Gwendolyn Carter, was also active in local politics and successful business owner.

 Karen’s parents believed that education was critical in preparing their children to achieve their goals.
 Karen attended Mercy Academy and after graduation moved to Washington, DC to attend Howard University.
 Karen graduated with a degree in International Business and Marketing from Howard University School of Business in 1991.
 She later earned a law degree from Tulane University School of Law.
 During law school Karen was afforded the unique opportunity to attend both Boston College Law School and the University of Virginia’s Law School as a visiting student.